15 Best Running Trails In Las Vegas You Can Visit Today

 1. Red Rock Canyon National Conservation Area

-First, we’ve got Red Rock Canyon National Conservation Area, a trail that’s only 30 minutes away from the hustle and bustle of the Strip, but it feels like a completely different world!
+First, we’ve got Red Rock Canyon National Conservation Area, a running spot that’s only 30 minutes away from the hustle and bustle of the Strip, but it feels like a completely different world!

 The conservation area offers a range of trails that will take you through stunning rock formations, desert landscapes, and canyons.